BRICS condemns attacks on Iran, Gaza war, Trump tariffs: Key takeaways

 Leaders of the BRICS bloc have sharply rebuked the United States and Israeli bombardments of Iran in June, calling them a “blatant breach of international law” while voicing strong support for the creation of a Palestinian state.

-But their joint declaration on Sunday, issued at the end of a summit in the Brazilian city of Rio de Janeiro, was largely silent about another major war that is now in its fourth year and in which a founding BRICS member – Russia – is the aggressor: the conflict in Ukraine.
+But their joint declaration on Sunday, issued at a summit in the Brazilian city of Rio de Janeiro, was largely silent about another major war that is now in its fourth year and in which a founding BRICS member – Russia – is the aggressor: the conflict in Ukraine.
 Instead, it criticised Ukrainian attacks on Russian soil.

 Recommended Storieslist of 4 items